Feds Indict Beacon Man on Additional Charges (Updated) | The Highlands Current

 Federal authorities said Pepe conspired to attack the Capitol with Dominic Pezzola, 43, of Rochester, who faces the same charges as Pepe plus counts of civil disorder; robbery; resisting officers; destruction of government property; and engaging in violence.

-According to the indictment, the U.S. Justice Department believes Pezzola and Pepe are members of the Proud Boys, a white nationalist group whose members often wear the colors yellow and black.
-The indictment said Pezzola identified himself online as a Proud Boy and owned a tactical jacket with a Proud Boys logo.
-It said Pepe had the same tactical jacket as well as other Proud Boy paraphernalia inside his Beacon home.
-The group was founded in 2016 by Gavin McInnes, who lives in Westchester County.
+According to the indictment, Pezzola identified himself online as a member of the Proud Boys and owns a tactical jacket with the group’s logo.
+It said Pepe had the same tactical jacket as well as other Proud Boys-related paraphernalia inside his Beacon home.

 Pezzola can be seen in a video using a stolen police riot shield to smash a window, while Pepe is shown moving a barrier.
 Once inside, Pezzola fired up a “victory cigar.”
 The FBI earlier had alleged that members of the Proud Boys appeared to use walkie-talkies and earpieces to communicate; a photo of a man identified as Pepe moving a barrier appears to show him holding a walkie-talkie.